vdweij/json-data-type-to-spark-sql-type-mapper/README.md

 A python mapper that converts JSON data types to a Spark SQL type

 ## Introduction
-Spark has built in support for converting [Avro data types](https://avro.apache.org/docs/1.11.1/specification/) into Spark SQL types, but lacks similar functionality in regards to JSON data types.
+Spark has built in support for converting [Avro data types](https://avro.apache.org/docs/1.11.1/specification/) into Spark SQL types, but lacks similar functionality with regard to JSON data types.
 Instead Spark has logic that can [infer types](https://spark.apache.org/docs/latest/sql-data-sources-json.html) from sample JSON documents.
 At first glance this might appear sufficient, however at closer inspection some disadvantages surface.
 For instance:

  - It is impossible to define a StructField as optional.
 Every subsequent JSON document that is processed needs to supply all the fields that were present in the initial JSON document.
- - Numberic values (both JSON integer and number) should be converted to the largest Spark type because ranges are unknown.
-This could lead additional storage requirements (although minimal in modern systems).
+ - Numeric values, both JSON integer and number, should be converted to the largest Spark type because ranges are unknown.
+This could lead additional storage requirements, although minimal in modern systems.
 When using a JSON schema that specifies ranges the right Spark type can be selected.

 This package provides a mapping function that can be used similar to how avro schemas are used whilst keeping all relevant details to create a StructType with optimal StructFields.
 See the [supported types](docs/types.md).

 ## How to use

 ### Install package
 First make sure you install the module into your environment.
-There are various options assuming you have a Python (3) environment set up:
+There are various options assuming you have a Python 3.* environment set up:

 #### Install from PyPI
 Not yet available.
 Working on it.